jonathanjwatson/lego-tracker/README.md

 7. Incorporate Travis CI by writing your .travis.yml file
 8. Update your /config/config.json with the .travis.yml test database name.
 9. Secure the master branch and test Travis CI Integration
+    a.
+Navigate to Settings -> Branches
+    b.
+Under Branch Protection Rules, select "Add rule"
+    c.
+Branch name pattern: master
+    d.
+Select the following items

+       - [ ] Require pull request reviews before merging
+       - [ ] Require status checks to pass before merging
+       - [ ] Require branches to be up to date before merging
+    e.
+Test Travis CI by creating a new branch and opening a Pull Request